 This Bible verse reminds us we are all unique creations of God and that we should appreciate and love ourselves for who we are.
 It is a perfect verse about loving yourself and having self-worth.

 The verse encourages us to live a life of self acceptance.
 Accepting yourself can only happen when you love yourself first.
 God loves you.
 Why should you not love yourself?
+You will find many Bible verses about loving yourself in God’s Word.

 NOW AVAILABLE!